 Then, when I saw the final painting online, I decided I wanted him to look more like he did in the photo, with more grey.
 I had the artist slowly add more and more grey back in… and then I asked him to actually subtract some grey again to reach a perfect mix that I was happy with.

 I’m sure all my edits drove the poor artist crazy, but he was great about working with my edits and doing what I asked, even if I was being a bit of a portrait-zilla at times.

 The Final Results: A Painting I’ll Treasure Forever

 The end result was incredible.
 This is definitely my most treasured piece of art in my entire house now.

-Don’t forget that K9 of Mine readers can get 30% off their own pet portrait for the month of June with the code “mine30off.”
-How cool is that?
+Don’t forget that K9 of Mine readers can get 20% off their own pet portrait with the code “K9OFMINE20” How cool is that?

 Every time I look at this portrait, I remember all the wonderful years me and Benzy had together.
 I am so happy to finally have a gorgeous portrait of my beloved pooch!